QuarkNerd/blog/ckurzeja/_posts/2021-01-26-on-the-importance-of-a-team-manifesto.md

 - Ask if you are unsure, rather than making assumptions
 - Think before acting
 - Acknowledge mistakes and learn and improve from them

+____

+If you enjoyed reading this, you can find the earlier posts in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html) and [Sense and Sustainability](https://blog.scottlogic.com/2020/12/17/sense-and-sustainability.html).